ForbesLindesay/http-basic/README.md

  - `statusCode` - a number representing the HTTP Status Code
  - `headers` - an object representing the HTTP headers
  - `body` - a readable stream respresenting the request body.
+ - `url` - the URL that was requested (in the case of redirects, this is the final url that was requested)

 **returns:**